 Approved for projects: $184 million for 9 projects

-The OPEC Fund for International Development (OFID) and ADB signed a framework cofinancing agreement in August 2016 to formalize support for projects in energy (renewable energy and energy effciency), transport, agriculture, water supply and sanitation, education, and health.
+The OPEC Fund for International Development (OFID) and ADB signed a framework cofinancing agreement in August 2016 to formalize support for projects in agriculture, education, energy (renewable energy and energy efficiency), health, transport, and water supply and sanitation.
 The agreement earmarked at least $600 million in cofinancing through 2021.
 The agreement resulted from the long-standing relationship between OFID and ADB, which was initially formalized in 2011 through a memorandum of understanding for more effective collaboration between the two institutions and the old framework cofinancing agreement which expired in April 2015.

 The priority for OFID are the following ADB developing member countries: Armenia, Azerbaijan, Bangladesh, Bhutan, Cambodia, India, Kazakhstan, the Kyrgyz Republic, the Lao PDR, the Maldives, Mongolia, Nepal, Papua New Guinea, the Philippines, Samoa, Solomon Islands, Sri Lanka, Tajikistan, Tonga, Turkmenistan, and Uzbekistan.